-Today, our ‘My Favourite Hotel’ review is from Santa Monica in California.
+Today, our ‘My Favourite Hotel’ review is the Sea View Hotel, Santa Monica in California.

 We are currently running this reader-written feature to provide some positivity and inspiration to Head for Points.
 You can find all of the ‘My Favourite Hotel’ reviews so far by clicking here.
 This was scheduled to be a series of about 25 hotels, but a good response from readers means that we have commissioned another batch and are continuing the series.

 Today’s hotel is the Sea Blue Hotel, a budget hotel just one block from Santa Monica Pier.
 It is reader Clare’s favourite hotel and here is her review:

 If you thought Santa Monica was ridiculously expensive, think again.
 This review of the Sea Blue Hotel should prove that it doesn’t have to be the case.